-- 2.19.
-This (SPG) document provides additional advice and guidance specific to Anaerobic Digestion (AD) to complement the background information already set out in the Best Practice Guidance to PPS 18.
+- 2.20 This (SPG) document provides additional advice and guidance specific to Anaerobic Digestion (AD) to complement the background information already set out in the Best Practice Guidance to PPS 18.
 The information set out in this SPG should be read in conjunction with both PPS18 and its associated Best Practice Guidance.
-It has been drawn up taking account of similar material available for other parts of the UK and the Republic of Ireland. - 2.20.
-AD is the process whereby organic material (plant and animal matter) is broken down by micro-organisms in a controlled, oxygen free environment (the anaerobic digester or 'bio-digester').
-This produces a biogas (a mixture of methane and carbon dioxide) which is very similar to natural gas, and digestate, a nutrient rich residue made up of the undigested remnants of the feedstock that the micro-organisms cannot use. - 2.21.
-The resultant biogas can be burned in a boiler or Combined Heat and Power (CHP) plant to generate renewable heat and/or electricity or may also be cleaned and used as a bio-fuel (sometimes referred to as biomethane) that may be injected into the gas grid to provide heat and power; or condensed for use as a renewable fuel for transport.
+It has been drawn up taking account of similar material available for other parts of the UK and the Republic of Ireland. - 2.21 AD is the process whereby organic material (plant and animal matter) is broken down by micro-organisms in a controlled, oxygen free environment (the anaerobic digester or 'bio-digester').
+This produces a biogas (a mixture of methane and carbon dioxide) which is very similar to natural gas, and digestate, a nutrient rich residue made up of the undigested remnants of the feedstock that the micro-organisms cannot use. - 2.22 The resultant biogas can be burned in a boiler or Combined Heat and Power (CHP) plant to generate renewable heat and/or electricity or may also be cleaned and used as a bio-fuel (sometimes referred to as biomethane) that may be injected into the gas grid to provide heat and power; or condensed for use as a renewable fuel for transport. - 2.23 The benefits associated with AD include: - A contribution toward meeting Government targets in relation to renewable energy and greenhouse gas emissions; - A beneficial means of dealing with biomass wastes that would otherwise go to landfill; - The opportunity to utilise the Regions natural resources to enhance security of energy supply; and - Support for jobs and businesses - 2.24 With regards to assessing AD planning applications, PPS 18, PPS 11 (Waste Management) and depending on the location PPS21 (Sustainable Dev. in Countryside). - 2.25 Electricity generated from bioenergy is 100% despatchable as opposed to wind and solar which are intermittent energy sources. - 2.26 There is scope for smaller bioenergy units, at the edge of the council boundary and there was a recent council approval for an AD plant in the Titanic Quarter.
+These have the potential to supply both electricity to the grid and heating to the district.
+However, such projects can encounter local opposition on environmental grounds, especially if sited adjacent to residential areas.
+The two commons concerns would be fear of proposed smells / odours and potential increases in traffic flow.